 6.2 Registrations/entries, entry closing date and obligation to participate:

-The Driver must submit his application to be admitted to at least the 18/04/2019 by using the form provided by the series organiser “Application for registration”.
+The Driver must submit his application within the deadline (not defined yet) using the form provided by the series organiser “Application for registration”.

 The series organiser reserves the right to accept later applications.